David Avis avis@cs.mcgill.ca http://cgm.cs.mcgill.ca/~avis

 lrsgmp An interface to GNU MP which must be installed first from https://gmplib.org/.

-If your C compiler does not support 128-bit integers you should install lrs with '% make lrs64' .
+If your C compiler does not support 128-bit integers you will need to edit the makefile.

 Overflow checking is conservative to improve performance: